 Each member can propose new projects and launch them in a project group.
 The regular events of the SF, such as the spring conference or the admission and creative colloquium in autumn for the new cohort, help in the search for new team members.
 The project group is in charge of the project: from the idea to the concept to the implementation of the project.
 The members determine the topics, look for sponsors, invite speakers and bring the project to a close.
 On the one hand, this requires a high degree of initiative, organizational talent and commitment, and on the other hand, it leads to results of which the members can be proud.

 Our projects are linked by their societal impact.
-However, the areas change every year as our members dynamically shape and initiate the projects.
-Our current project classification is as follows:
+However, the portfolio changes every year as our members dynamically shape and initiate new projects.

 In 2017/18, the Student Forum initiated a survey among members of political youth organizations.
 The data obtained has already been used in academic papers of our cooperation partner, the University of Basel.
 The basic idea of our project is to generate more attention for the evaluation of this great data set and to create a greater awareness of the importance of diversity in partisan politics in general.